dlight-js/homepage/apps/homepage/public/docs/advanced-usages/html-props.md

 ```

 # Dataset
 In js, dataset is a special property that allows you to set data attributes.
-For instance, if you want to set `data-id` to `my-id`, you can do it like this:
+For instance, if you want to set `data-id` to `my-id`, you can do it like this in js:
 ```js
 el.dataset.id = "my-id"
 ```